 1. Gambas al Ajillo Recipe (Spanish Garlic Shrimps) with Butter & Sherry

-Gambas al Ajillo or Spanish Garlic Shrimps is among my favorite classic tapas dishes.
+Gambas al Ajillo or Spanish Garlic Shrimps is among my favorite classic tapas plates.
 It is easy to prepare and is quite a crowd-pleaser, too!

-This Spanish Tapas Food is so well-loved that you will find so many varying recipes on the web and in books.
+This Spanish Tapas Food is so well-loved that you will find many different recipes on the web and in books.
 I like making mine with butter and sherry.

-When making your own at home, don’t be afraid to try adding in other ingredients that you think will work with the shrimps.
+When making your own at home, don’t be afraid to add in other ingredients that you think will work with the shrimps.

 When serving your Gambas al Ajillo, try topping it with toasted garlic to add more flavor and texture to your dish.